-Finance - Private for-profit institutions
+Finance - Private not-for-profit institutions and Public institutions using FASB standards

 General Information - Fiscal Year and Audit: FASB-Reporting Institutions

 Reporting Reminder:

 - To the extent possible, the finance data requested in this report should be provided from your institution's audited General Purpose Financial Statements (GPFS). - Please refer to the instructions specific to each screen of the survey for details and references.